james-jory/segment-personalize-workshop/exercise3/README.md

 ![API Gateway APIs](images/APIGW_endpoint.png)

-Click on the "Test" link to build a test request.
+Click on the "ANY" resource then on the "TEST" link to build a test request.

 ![API Gateway Test](images/APIGW_Test.png)